Link2004tw/quantum-energy-contracts/docs/API Documentation for UraniumContract.md

 ### Purpose and Use Cases

-Calculates the required ETH payment (in Wei) for a given kWh amount based on the ETH/USD price.
+Calculates the required ETH payment (in Wei) for a given uranium amount based on the ETH/USD price and uranium price (USD cents per pound).
 Used off-chain to estimate payment or on-chain for validation.

 ### Parameters

-- `_kWh` (`uint256`): Amount of energy to purchase (in kWh).
+- `_uraniumPounds` (`uint256`): Amount of uranium to purchase (in pounds).
 - `_ethPriceUSD` (`uint256`): ETH/USD price (in USD with 8 decimals).

 ### Return Values